 Anyone with worries about the wellbeing of tamariki and rangatahi may report their concerns to Oranga Tamariki.

-Concerns about wellbeing could range from worries about whether tamariki and rangatahi have their everyday living needs met right now (such as enough food for tea), through to concern about achieving their longer-term development potential (for example, achieving at school).
+Concerns about wellbeing could range from worries about whether tamariki and rangatahi have their everyday living needs met right now (such as enough food), through to concern about achieving their longer-term development potential (for example, achieving at school).

-Our response will depend on the impact of harm that the wellbeing concerns present for te tamaiti.
-In most cases tamariki and their whānau or family can be redirected to other agencies and will not need statutory involvement to address wellbeing concerns.
+Our response will depend on the impact of harm that the concerns present for te tamaiti or rangatahi.
+In most cases tamariki or rangatahi and their whānau or family can be redirected to other agencies and will not need statutory involvement to address wellbeing concerns.

 A child and family assessment is only necessary and desirable where wellbeing concerns indicate: